7 Creative Gingerbread House Ideas With Pictures

 For example, adding candy where your neighbor’s car always parks.
 If you’re selling your property at Christmas, building a gingerbread house of your home or the neighborhood is a cute addition for any viewers.
 The sweet (quite literally!) replica can show a sense of community and homeliness.

-Related article: How to Stage a Property For an Open House
+Related article: How to Stage a Property for an Open House

 4. Gingerbread Nativity Scene

 For something a little more religious in your home, opt for building a nativity-themed gingerbread house.
-These nativity gingerbread house sets come available in some stores or can be built from scratch (provided you’re very good at baking and like a challenge!).
+These nativity gingerbread house sets are available in some stores or can be built from scratch (provided you’re very good at baking and like a challenge!).

 Depending on how exotic you’d like your nativity scene to be, you can build a basic structure with the main features.
 Or go all out with a large barn, a star, and all the main features.